intel/transfer-learning/tlt/distributed/pytorch/README.md

     --nproc_per_node 2
 ```

+**(Optional)**: Use the `--use_horovod` flag to use horovod for distributed training

 ## Troubleshooting

-- "Port already in use" - Might happen when you keyboard interrupt training.
+- ***"Port already in use"***

+    Might happen when you keyboard interrupt training.

     **Fix:** Release the port from the terminal (or) log out and log in again to free the port.

+- ***"HTTP Connection error"***

-- "HTTP Connection error" - Might happen if there are several attempts to train text classification model
-as it uses Hugging Face API to make calls to get dataset, model, tokenizer.
+    Might happen if there are several attempts to train text classification model as it uses Hugging Face API to make calls to get dataset, model, tokenizer.

     **Fix:** Wait for about few seconds and try again.

+- ***"TimeoutException"*** when using horovod

+    Might happen when horovod times out waiting for tasks to start.

+    **Fix:** Check connectivity between servers.
+You may need to increase the `--hvd-start-timeout` parameter if you have too many servers.
+Default value for timeout is 30 seconds.